moves-rwth/kipro2/README.md

 ## 4. Architecture

-kipro2 is a Python 3 application using [pysmt](https://github.com/pysmt/pysmt) and [Probably](https://github.com/Philipp15b/probably).
+kipro2 is a Python 3 application using [pysmt](https://github.com/pysmt/pysmt) and [probably](https://github.com/Philipp15b/probably).
-Probably is a library built at MOVES for kipro2 to parse and work with pGCL programs and expectations.
+probably is a library built at MOVES for kipro2 to parse and work with pGCL programs and expectations.
 Its internals are [quite extensively documented](https://philipp15b.github.io/probably/), so if there are questions about the input language of kipro2, you might want to look there.
 You can find probably's source code in `.venv/src/probably` after installation.